Take advantage of the Green Homes Grant Scheme make your home energy efficient this winter.

 Quick Fix: Buy thick curtains with a thermal lining to hang over your windows (and even doors) to prevent heat escaping when you have your heating on.

 Protect your pipes

 Frozen or burst pipes are a nightmare to deal with and yet this is one of the easiest situations to prevent.
-The best way to keep your pipes in check during winter is insulate water tanks pipes and it’s also worth fixing those dripping taps – even a little drip could cause a pipe to burst!
+The best way to keep your pipes in check during winter is to insulate water tanks pipes and it’s also worth fixing those dripping taps – even a little drip could cause a pipe to burst!

 Clear the drains and gutters

 Leaves and dirt can quickly clog up your drains, which can result in leaks to the roof and walls and ultimately water damage, so make sure you’ve checked that they are all clear.
 This is really important as most insurance companies won’t cover water damage, as they may argue that this could have been prevented by regular maintenance.

 Now is the most important time to check your boiler is working efficiently as you’ll be using it a lot more often.
 Not only will it be a miserable winter if it breaks down, but a more efficient boiler can save you big money on your heating bills too, so it’s worth checking.